smaurice101/readthedocs/docs/source/tmlbuilds.rst

    This ensure proper versioning of projects, and ensures project integrity.
 Also, it allows you to see the differences between multiple projects.

+.. important
+   This solution reads a local file.
+All local files are in the /rawdata folder in the container.
+If you want to read your own local file, you MUST map a local folder to the rawdata folder.
+For further details refer to here :ref:`Producing Data Using a Local File`

 Project Solution Template Run
 ^^^^^^^^^^^^^^^^^^^^^